sunomura/commercialization-public/customize/mobile/mcsf/windows-phone-store-for-china.md

 ---
-title: Windows Store for China
+title: Microsoft Store for China
 description: For a Windows 10 Mobile device shipping in China, OEMs must specify that the device is intended for that market by setting the PhoneROMLanguage setting in DeviceTargetingInfo to the appropriate locale ID.
 MSHAttr:
 - 'PreferredSiteName:MSDN'